JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     files folder, once for tree files, and once for cond files.

     3. When converter_looper.py finishes running, copy its output into a Postgres query.
-Running the query will create columns for the contents of the CSV files to later be filled into.
+Running the query will create columns for the contents of the csv files to later be filled into.

     4. Run copier_looper.py on your plot folder, your tree folder, and your cond folder.
-It will create SQL queries to copy the contents of the CSV files into their corresponding tables in the database.
+It will create SQL queries to copy the contents of the csv files into their corresponding tables in the database.

     Note: The query created by converter_looper.py may choose incorrect data types for some columns.
 To fix a column with the incorrect datatype, run alterer_looper.py to write queries for all states.